Want to get the life-changing benefits of meal prep without the stress or overwhelm? Yes, of course. Me too. Here’s the secret: do less, better.

-The Loveleaf style of meal prep is simple: we prep one really good salad or bowl recipe per week.
-And then we switch up the recipe every single week by trying out new, inspiring ingredients and combos.
-We find this streamlined approach more realistic when it comes to meal prep.
+The Loveleaf Co. style of meal prep is simple: prep one really good salad or bowl recipe per week.
+And then switch up the recipe every single week by trying out new, inspiring ingredients and combos.
+I find this streamlined approach more realistic when it comes to meal prep.
 And when things are realistic, we actually do them (right?).
-These rainbow harissa bowls are just one of the prep-ahead recipes from our brand new Meal Prep Challenge, a simple plan where we show you how to get the life-changing benefits of meal prep without the stress or overwhelm.
-The secret?
-Do less, better (we’ll show you how).

 - 5 medium carrots, quartered lengthwise and sliced into 3-inch sticks

 - 2 sweet potatoes, cut into 1/2 inch cubes

 - 2 beets, cut into 1/2 inch cubes

 - 1 large red onion, peeled and cut into 1/2 inch wedges

 - extra virgin olive oil

 - salt and pepper